briandrum/codes.forchagrin.com/_chapters/chapter-341-commercial-drivers.md

     3. _(3)_ One hundred milliliters of urine.

 2. _(b)_ "Commercial driver's license" means a license issued in accordance with Ohio R.C.
-Chapter 4506 that authorizes an individual to drive a commercial motor vehicle.
+[Chapter 4506][ORC Chapter 4506] that authorizes an individual to drive a commercial motor vehicle.

 3. _(c)_ "Commercial motor vehicle" means any motor vehicle designed or used to transport persons or property that meets any of the following qualifications: